New Mexico State Police: New Mexico Motor Patrol

 The advent of the automobile again highlighted the need for a statewide law enforcement agency.
 No other police force had jurisdictional authority to enforce laws throughout the state.
 In 1933, the New Mexico Motor Patrol was established, primarily to enforce traffic laws.
 The patrol had a civilian oversight board consisting of Governor Arthur Seligman, Attorney General E.K.
 Neumann, and Highway Engineer Glenn D. Macy.
 The state of Texas had recently created their own motor patrol, and they detailed Captain Homer Garrison to conduct the first New Mexico Motor Patrol recruit school at St. Michael's College in Santa Fe.
 135 men applied for the school, eighteen were selected to attend, and ten were finally chosen and commissioned as the first motor patrol officers.
 Each officer was issued a Harley Davidson motorcycle with siren, red light, and other accessories.
 One of the ten graduates, Earl Irish, was appointed as the Chief and was given a monthly salary of $150; Patrolmen made $125 monthly.
 Officers were allowed $10 per month to maintain their uniforms.

 The Motor Patrol proved to be a great success and within a few months of its existence, had generated more than enough revenue to fund itself.
 A radio broadcasting system was set up that depended on a commercial radio station, KOB, in Albuquerque.
 Every week, officers would wire law enforcement matters to be disseminated to the chief in Santa Fe, who would see that KOB broadcast the information twice each day, except Sunday.
 In this way, motor patrol officers communicated information to each other such as descriptions of wanted suspects and stolen goods.

 New Mexico State Police

 By 1935, the need to expand the authority and responsibility of the motor patrol was widely recognized.
 The Twelfth State Legislature changed the name of the organization to the New Mexico State Police and gave its officers full police powers to enforce all laws of the state and complete statewide jurisdiction.
 The authorized strength was raised to 30 officers; the ranks of sergeant, lieutenant, and captain were added; and salaries were increased.
 The uniform adopted in 1936 is still in use today, with the exception of the riding breeches and boots favored by motorcycle officers.

 Equipment

-The service pistol of the NMSP was the Smith & Wesson .357, S&W 45, Glock22 .40, Glock31 .357 until 2013 when they converted to the Smith & Wesson M&P in 9mm.
+The NMSP issues the Smith & Wesson M&P in 9mm.
+The agency previously issued Smith & Wesson .357, S&W 45, Glock 22 in .40 caliber, Glock 31 in .357 SIG.

+The New Mexico State Police also operates the Eurocopter AS350B Écureuil medical helicopter, one which crashed on October 19, 2001, killing officers Damon Talbott and Ramon Robert Solis.